immortalitybytes/seatyr1016/README.md

 #### **EVIDENCE SUPPORTING THIS THEORY**

-1. **Constraint Logic Works**: All tests show the constraint processing is correct
+1. **Constraint Logic NOT VERIFIED**: No actual verification that constraint processing works correctly
-2. **Group Creation Works**: The DSU grouping and group sorting work correctly
+2. **Group Creation NOT VERIFIED**: No verification that DSU grouping and sorting work correctly
-3. **Placement Logic Works**: The table placement simulation works correctly
+3. **Placement Logic NOT VERIFIED**: No verification that table placement simulation works correctly
-4. **But Real Algorithm Fails**: The actual seating plan generation in the browser fails
+4. **Real Algorithm Fails**: The actual seating plan generation in the browser fails - this is the only confirmed fact

 ### **🎯 STRATEGIES FOR RIVAL AI RED TEAMS**